Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 # Presentations

+- _Intelligent Instruments in your Hands_, Thor Magnusson presented a keynote at the Porto Electronic Music Symposium, [PEMS 2024](https://casadamusica.com/pems-2024/), October, 2024.
 - _Intelligent Instruments in the Experimental Humanities_, Thor Magnusson gave a keynote at the Digital Humanities in the Nordic and Baltic Countries Conference, [DHNB 2024](https://dhnb.eu/past-conferences/dhnb2024/), May 31st, 2024.
 - _Hugfæri og tæknileikar: Um hugsandi hljóðfæri og tilraunakennd hugvísindi_, Thor Magnusson lecture at the [Univeristy of Iceland](https://www.hi.is/vidburdir/hugfaeri_og_taeknileikar_um_hugsandi_hljodfaeri_og_tilraunakennd_hugvisindi).
 18 April, 2024.
 - _On the Making of End of Empire_, Nicola Privato with Eva Sajovic at Open Eye Gallery, Liverpool (UK) as part of the [Climate Lab programme](https://openeye.org.uk/whatson/end-of-empire-discussion/).
 22 Feb, 2024.